Fast Food (1989 film)

-Fast Food is a 1989 American low budget comedy film starring Clark Brandon, Tracey Griffith, Jim Varney, Traci Lords, Michael J. Pollard, Blake Clark and Pamela Springsteen.
+Fast Food is a 1989 American low budget comedy film starring Clark Brandon, Tracy Griffith, Jim Varney, Traci Lords, Michael J. Pollard, Blake Clark and Pamela Springsteen.

 Plot

 Auggie Hamilton (Clark Brandon) is always looking for ways to earn a quick buck.
 When he learns that his friend Samantha Brooks (Tracy Griffith) is going to sell her garage to fast food king Wrangler Bob Bundy (Jim Varney) he comes up with one more scheme, to turn the garage into a burger joint.
 When Wrangler Bob proves to be stiff competition, they develop a secret sauce that makes people go crazy.

 It was shot in Atlanta and Los Angeles.